marcellomontemagno/marcellomontemagno.github.io/_posts/2017-03-19-A-concise-summary-about-promises.md

     console.log("I'm executed the exception has been swallowed");

+running the previous example will in fact log:

+    executing p1
+    promises throw:6 I'm executed the exception has been swallowed

-exceptions/rejections can be handled in a single catch block and handling them may change the resolution flow
+Exceptions/rejections can be handled in a single catch block and handling them may change the resolution flow

     var p1 = new Promise(function(resolve, reject) {
         resolve(1);